 - opportunities for cross-sector collaboration to reduce methamphetamine harm, demand and supply, and

-- advice on the best ways to measure the performance and success of the Government's initiatives.
+- the best ways to measure the performance and success of the Government's

 In providing its advice to Government, the MAP Taskforce was asked to consider the needs of the Western Australian community generally, as well as the specific needs of vulnerable groups.

-The MAP Taskforce Final Report represents the independent advice and recommendations of the Taskforce to the State Government.
+The MAP Taskforce Final Report represents the independent advice and recommendations to the State Government.

 Final Report (PDF 6.9 MB)